asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 Note that DPCL requires 100 frames (because they require clusters), which means that its required time lag disqualifies it from real-time applications.
 We can see that these algorithms’ performances are on par with each other; however, the TasNet algorithms have much lower required lag.
 The uPIT and TasNet algorithms also have bidirectional LSTM versions (which are thus not applicable for real-time), but significantly outperform DPCL models.

 Of course, since 2018, we’ve seem significant progress in model performance; recall that a score around 10-11 dB SI-SNRi leaves much room for improvement.
 We can see on the Papers with Code leaderboards for [WSJ0-2mix](https://paperswithcode.com/sota/speech-separation-on-wsj0-2mix) and [WSJ0-3mix](https://paperswithcode.com/sota/speech-separation-on-wsj0-3mix) that transformer-based models such as [MossTransformer2](https://arxiv.org/pdf/2312.11825v1.pdf) and [SepTDA](https://arxiv.org/pdf/2401.12473v1.pdf) top the lists with >20 dB improvements.
-(The metric used — SI-SDRi — is identical to SI-SNRi**.)
+(The metric used — SI-SDRi — is identical to SI-SNRi[^5].)
 Among these new time-domain-based architectures, however, TasNet and Conv-TasNet remain commonly cited benchmarks.

 ## Wrap-Up
 We’ve examined several solutions to the cocktail party problem and seen how latency varies across them — but all in a fairly abstract setting.
 We’ve scoped the problem statement to just mono signal on voices (really only 2-3 at a time).
 That begs the question of how these models might behave in the real world, in hearing aids.
 Some questions that might come to mind include: